SeanGeb/beanstalk-rs/README.md

 * Durable queues with a WAL and defined durability properties.
 * Replication to another beanstalkd or `beanstalk-rs` server.
 * Distributed tracing support with OpenTelemetry, as an optional feature.

+## Notice

+All files in this repo, unless otherwise indicated, are provided under the following notice:

+> Copyright (C) 2024 Sean Gebbett
+>
+> This program is free software: you can redistribute it and/or modify
+> it under the terms of the GNU General Public License as published by
+> the Free Software Foundation, either version 3 of the License, or
+> (at your option) any later version.
+>
+> This program is distributed in the hope that it will be useful,
+> but WITHOUT ANY WARRANTY; without even the implied warranty of
+> MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+> GNU General Public License for more details.
+>
+> You should have received a copy of the GNU General Public License
+> along with this program.
+If not, see <https://www.gnu.org/licenses/>.